AhmedAminIV/KodeKloud_Terraform/Level 1/13-s3-private/description.md

 # Task: Create a Private S3 Bucket using Terraform

+Create an S3 bucket using Terraform with the following details:

+1) The name of the S3 bucket must be datacenter-s3-29687.
+2) The S3 bucket must block all public access, making it a private bucket.

 This folder contains Terraform code to **Create a Private S3 Bucket using Terraform**.

 ## Files